 Both of these questions can be answered by looking at the container in which you are storing and transporting your wastewater.
 Here are a few of the most recent trends in wastewater management and how they’re impacted by a leak-proof container.

-Because of the caustic chemicals present in the wastewater from fracking, the use of normal tanks for transportation or storage are no longer viable options.
+Because of the caustic chemicals present in the wastewater from fracking, the use of normal tanks for transportation or storage is no longer viable options.
 Traditional steel tanks simply cannot stand up to the corrosive chemicals, which means that companies must find a better solution.
 Many companies choose to install liners in tanks they already have, but this is nothing more than a quick fix if an expensive one.
-Those liners have a very limited shelf-life, lasting no more than one to two years, which makes them incredibly cost inefficient.
+These liners have a very limited shelf-life, lasting no more than one to two years, which makes them incredibly cost-inefficient.

 So how do you solve this problem?
 Consider Texoma’s Leak-Proof Acid Tank.
 This will resolve the problem of wastewater leakage in a more cost-effective manner, ensuring that you can store potentially harmful wastewater safely and efficiently without spending beyond your budget.

 Whether or not wastewater is treated onsite or transported to a centralized system is a matter for debate.
 Modular treatment systems allow for shorter transportation of the wastewater, and less likely that any accidents will occur during transportation.
 It also allows the wastewater to be treated and then reused onsite in order to reduce the high demand for freshwater at fracking sites.

 On the other hand, a centralized treatment center can access wastewater from municipal systems that would not be accessible by modular treatments systems onsite to draw from for use.
 Regardless of the option that you choose, the need for highly cost-efficient and environmentally safe tanks will continue to be of the utmost importance.